guesswho1234/Rex/README.md

 > [!WARNING]
 Hosting Rex on Heroku is not recommended.

+> [!WARNING]
+There is currently a bug with tinytex.
+As texlive full is not an alternative on Heroku, hosting Rex on it is further restriced until this is fixed.

 Install the following buildpacks in the following order on your heroku app:
 - https://github.com/rricard/heroku-buildpack-dpkg.git
 - https://github.com/virtualstaticvoid/heroku-buildpack-r